 Eligible Authorities

-If your city is part of a wider SUD strategy, then you must first coordinate with the other involved cities, before proceeding with your Peer Review application.
+If your city is part of a wider SUD strategy, then you must first coordinate with the other involved cities before proceeding with your Peer Review application.
+In the application form, you will also be invited to list all Article 11 cities covered by the strategy.

-Peer Reviewers apply as individuals to take part in a Peer Review.
+Peer reviewers apply as individuals to take part in a Peer Review.
 The individual must have relevant experience in the design and implementation of integrated, place-based strategies.
 Additionally, they must represent an EU urban authority, whose degree of urbanisation is defined as city, town, or suburb (corresponding to DEGURBA code 1 or DEGURBA code 2 of Eurostat).
 You can check the DEGURBA code of your urban authority using this link.
-Up to two individuals from any one city may be accepted.

 Thematic Areas